 Also be careful around the edges of the tracks, the bushes sometimes hide barely visible rocks, and if you hit them... ouch!
 The car makes weird moves during the countdown.
 Alps track is like, sun is shining, green grass and mostly green trees in normal hilly track, so it's early autumn at most, then you go into a short tunnel, and on the other side it's dark, snowing, and everything is covered in snow.
 Not as bad as the later NFS game where you start a race in a desert and finish 5 minutes later in a snow covered mountain, but still.

-Pause menu is WTF.
+Pause menu is also WTF.
 First, you can open it with the escape key, but not close it.
 You still have the race again button in evolution mode, but clicking it does nothing.
 The settings options were completely removed, if you want to change anything (sound volume, HUD layout, etc.), you have to exit the race and go back to settings...
 (You can quit, it's no longer a forfeit like in NFS4, but your car's damage remain).
 At the end of the race, you can quit the replay with the Esc key, but if you press it after crossing the finish line but before the "Esc to exit" message appears, it'll count as if you exited during the race.
 Might be useful to save yourself in the last minute from a race you didn't want to finish, or cause you grief if you wanted to finish normally, but you pressed the button a little too early, and so you thrashed your race.

 Want a short conclusion?
 I'm fucking glad EA never made an NFS like this again.